MINI Countryman review - Practicality, comfort and boot space

-The MINI Countryman is 4.3m long, 1,82m wide and 1.56m tall.
-That’s 20cm longer and 3cm wider than the previous car, although the height hasn’t increased.
+The MINI Countryman is 4.3m long, 2.0m wide and 1.56m tall.
+That’s a little longer and wider than the previous-generation car, although the height hasn’t increased.
 That has the effect of making the Countryman look more squat and purposeful while also benefiting passenger room.

 Legroom, headroom and passenger space

 MINI has extended the wheelbase of the Countryman by 75mm, which benefits rear legroom and means two adults will be comfortable in the back for longer journeys.
 Five is a bit of a squeeze, though, thanks to the large transmission tunnel and sculpted seats, despite the increased cabin width.

 The S E hybrid has to accommodate its battery pack below the rear seats, so the bench is raised up by about 25mm.
 It's not too noticeable, however, and there's still a good amount of headroom.

 The Countryman’s boot is an impressive 450 litres – that’s 20 litres more than a Nissan Qashqai.
 It also extends to 1,390 litres with the seats folded, while the chairs can split 40/20/40 for increased versatility.
 That means this is a genuinely practical MINI, rivalling the Clubman for outright space.

 The hybrid powertrain in the S E robs the boot of 45 litres of space, although in reality you're unlikely to notice the reduction.